Why do they have a custom fitness app? Should you have your own custom fitness app too?

 So, if you’re ready for your own custom fitness app, if you want your app quickly, if you’re ready to put in the work to create workouts, then you can use a custom fitness app builder like Tempo.

-Like Squarespace, Wix, Weebly, and Google’s website builder, Tempo lets you build your own custom technology product.
+Like Squarespace, Wix, Weebly, and Google’s website builder, Tempo lets you build your own custom membership-based fitness iphone and android app.
 But Tempo is exclusively for mobile applications for fitness, so the app will work great for your exact use case.

 With Tempo, online fitness influencers and personal trainers can build their own custom fitness app with all the features they need to earn revenue and grow their business:

 - Post content for your community to read to keep them engaged

 - Push notifications to stay in touch with your community

 - Customize your app with your name, brand, images, colors, content, and everything else

 - Workout player so that your clients can press play and go